-Through-Block Links

-Through-block links allow pedestrians to move directly through large building blocks, thereby improving ground level permeability and pedestrian connectivity.
+Through-Block Links Through-block links allow pedestrians to move directly through large building blocks, thereby improving ground level permeability and pedestrian connectivity.
 A network of streets that form an extension of Albert and Waterloo Malls is planned through the provision of through-block links within developments fronting the malls.

-Another network of planned through-block links and laneways south of Middle Road will help to provide alternative pedestrian routes through the streetblocks connecting to the upcoming Bencoolen MRT station.
+Another network of planned through-block links and laneways south of Middle Road will help to provide alternative pedestrian routes through the streetblocks connecting to the Bencoolen MRT station.
 The internal clear width of a through-block link is to be 4m to 7m wide, unless otherwise specified.

-Covered Walkways

-All developments are to provide covered walkways, except for conserved buildings that do not have covered walkways.
+Covered Walkways All developments are to provide covered walkways, except for conserved buildings that do not have covered walkways.
 Along major arterial roads, where building edge is required, the covered walkway is to abut the Road Reserve.
 Along the other streets, the covered walkway can be set back from the line of Road Reserve, following the articulation of the building form.
 The covered walkway is to be minimally 3.6m wide, unless otherwise specified.
 Where colonnades are provided, the internal clear width of the covered walkway is to be minimally 3.0m wide.
 To provide adequate weather protection to pedestrians during inclement weather, the external soffit heights are to minimally match the width of the covered walkway.
 Developments fronting Bras Basah Road are located at the fringe of Civic District.
-The covered and open walkways are to be paved in Rossa Porrino (pink) granite tiles, in compliance with the Civic District Paving Requirements.

-Relevant Circular:

-Guidelines for Design of Covered and Open Walkways within the Civic District

-Parameters

-Requirements

-Laneways

-Laneways are public footpaths of minimum 1.5m width that are located along building setbacks of identified buildings at Waterloo Street, Queen Street and Prinsep Street.
-They provide alternative pedestrian routes or short cuts through the streetblocks, and connect areas with expected high pedestrian traffic, e.g. between the upcoming Bencoolen Station and Victoria Street.
-Building facades fronting the laneways are encouraged to feature art works/shop windows.
-This will heighten the sense of place as well as add interest and variety to the pedestrian experience.

-Elevated Pedestrian Links

-Elevated pedestrian links (EPLs) complement the at-grade pedestrian network and connect key commercial developments across major arterial roads at the fringe of the BBB district.
+To achieve a distinct character within the Civic District (see Appendix 5), the covered and open walkways along identified streets are to be paved in predominantly 600mm x 600mm flamed finish heavy duty Rossa Porrino (or equivalent) granite tiles, set out perpendicular to the lines of Road Reserve.
+The remaining walkways within the Civic District are to be paved in predominantly 600mm x 600mm flamed finish heavy duty grey-green granite tiles, set out perpendicular to the lines of Road Reserve.
+Elevated Pedestrian Links Elevated pedestrian links (EPLs) complement the at-grade pedestrian network and connect key commercial developments across major arterial roads at the fringe of the BBB district.
 As a general guide, and unless otherwise specified, these are to be 4m to 7m wide.
 Vertical pedestrian circulation points, including lifts, escalators and stairs, within the building envelope are required to link the EPLs to the covered walkways at the 1st storey.
 The entire EPL and the associated vertical circulation points are to remain open for public use at all times, unless otherwise specified.

-General Conditions